 Global Rankings of Gender Equality (GRGE)

-See the top twelve countries for each ranking provider and descriptions of the criteria below.
+See the top fourteen countries for each ranking provider and descriptions of the criteria below.

 How are the leading global rankings of gender equality doing on GLI and WIL?

 The figure below presents a combined list of the top ten countries from ten leading providers of global rankings of gender equality (GRGE), plus the remaining countries with GLEF allocations.
 The table is ordered by how many times a country appears on GRGE top ten lists.
 Seven of the GRGE ranking mechanisms are based on economy-wide scores.
 These generally encompass scores around economic empowerment, primarily the female labor force participation rate (FLFPR), political representation, education, and safety.
 Two of the rankings are centered on women in the workforce.
 These criteria also include FLFPR, as well as WIL stats, pay equity, and workplace laws and regulations.
 The Equileap index ranks the top countries derived from company scores on 19 corporate gender equality metrics applied to a developed country dataset of 3,700 companies.